-Besides of above results from the spectrum for the merging BBHs shown in Fig.\ref{fig:clbins} and Fig.\ref{fig:clsize}, similar conclusions could also be obtained for both merging NSBHs and BNSs results.
+Besides the above results from the spectra for the merging BBHs shown in Figs.\ref{fig:clbins} and \ref{fig:clsize}, similar conclusions could also be obtained for both merging NSBHs and BNSs results.
 Furthermore, we investigate the effects of the observation frequency and the angular resolution of skymap on the spectra.
-We find that during the most sensitive observation frequency for LIGO, ranging from $20$ to $100$ Hz, the spectra exhibit non negligible variation.
+We find that during the most sensitive observation frequency for LIGO, ranging from about $20$ to $100$ Hz, the spectra exhibit negligible variation.
 The spectra calculated from the HEALPix skymaps at different resolutions, specifically with $N_\mathrm{side} = 32, 64, 128, 256, 512$, are also consistent across the various configurations.